Followers

 Aftermath

-Fort Mifflin was rebuilt after the war and used for many years as a US base, providing (of course) one of the strategic harbor defenses for Philadelphia.
-Later it became a historic site.
-But of the original Fort Mifflin, only the white stone walls of the fort still survive today.
-The pockmarks in these stone walls give evidence of the intensity of the British bombardment of 1777.
-Local residents know this siege and massive bombardment as the Battle of Mud Island.
-But this once critical piece in the defense of the Delaware and Philadelphia never again saw military action.
+Fort Mifflin was rebuilt after the war and served as a U.S. base for many years, providing one of the strategic harbor defenses for Philadelphia.
+Later, it became a historic site.
+Today, only the white stone walls of the original Fort Mifflin remain.
+The pockmarks in these walls testify to the intensity of the British bombardment in 1777.
+Local residents refer to this siege and bombardment as the Battle of Mud Island.
+However, this once-critical fort in the defense of the Delaware and Philadelphia never saw military use again.